Take Your Best Shot:

 Submitting Image Files:

 WE ACCEPT DIGITAL PHOTOS ONLY.
 We accept high-resolution files in either JPEG or TIFF format.
 Be sure that photos are taken at the highest quality setting on your camera.
 For maximum versatility, each image file should be at least 25 MB.
-Do not send scans of slides unless you have a professional-quality scanner.
-If you are scanning slides, we recommend scanning them at 300 dpi at 1000%.

 All images MUST be identified either with an i.d. sheet or have detailed information (botanical names, including genus, species, and botanical variety or cultivar, where applicable; location of photograph, etc.) entered as metadata within each file.
 It is extremely helpful if the images are also identified in their file names.

 Files can be submitted on a thumb drive or set up on an online gallery for us to review.
 Please do not e-mail files to us.

 Payment is made upon publication and is for one-time use in our print magazine and its electronic equivalent on the member’s-only area of the American Horticultural Society’s website (www.ahsgardening.org).
 All photographers receive a formal agreement annually stating payment terms and rights purchased.

 Each photograph will be accompanied by a credit line.
 If the work of only one photographer is used throughout an article, one general credit may accompany the article’s byline.

 Photographers do not need to send an invoice when their work is published.
 The editor will bill the American Horticultural Society on behalf of the photographers after publication of each issue.
 Photographers whose work is used will receive three complimentary copies of the issue and have the opportunity to purchase additional copies at the contributors’ rate of $3 per copy plus postage or shipping.

 Fees paid for photographs published in The American Gardener are based on the following sizes: